sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 # LLM - Azure OpenAI-based Retrieval Augmented Generation (RAG)

-This custom step uses a Retrieval Augmented Generation (RAG) approach to provide right context to an Azure OpenAI Large Language Model (LLM) for purposes of answering a question.
+This custom step uses a Retrieval Augmented Generation (RAG) approach to provide right context to an Azure OpenAI Large Language Model (LLM) for answering a question.

-LLMs require context to provide relevant answers, especially for questions based on a local body of knowledge or document corpus.
+LLMs require relevant context to provide useful answers, especially for questions based on a local corpus of knowledge.

 A RAG approach, explained in simple terms, retrieves relevant data from a knowledge base and provides the same to an LLM to use as context.
-Results based on RAG are expected to reduce LLM hallucinations (i.e. an LLM provides irrelevant or false answers).
-This custom step queries a Chromadb vector store and passes retrieved documents to an Azure OpenAI service.
+RAG-based are expected to reduce LLM hallucinations (i.e. an LLM provides irrelevant or false answers).
+This custom step implements RAG with a Chroma DB vector store and passes retrieved documents to an Azure OpenAI service.

 **IMPORTANT:** Be aware that this custom step uses an Azure OpenAI service that results in data being sent over to the service.
 Ensure you use this only in accordance with your organization's policies on calling external LLMs.